Yannissss/lattice-boltzmann/README.md

     ...

-## Running on BlueCrystal Phase 4
+## Running on ROMEO

-When you wish to submit a job to the queuing system on BlueCrystal, you should use the job submission script provided.
+When you wish to submit a job to the queuing system on ROMEO, you should use the job submission script provided.

     $ sbatch job_submit_d2q9-bgk

 This will dispatch a job to the queue, which you can monitor using the `squeue` command:

-    $ squeue -u $USER
+    $ squeue --me

 When finished, the output from your job will be in a file called `d2q9-bgk.out`: